bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 54°
-- Partly Cloudy
+- Clear
-- 92% humidity
+- 95% humidity
 - 4 mph wind
-- 49% cloud cover
+- 31% cloud cover
 - 14 AQI 🟩
 - 0.25 inches of rain in the past 24 hours